sylwiapytko/KnapsackProblem/README.md

-##Knapsack problem
 Implementation of knapsack problem solution using Branch & Bound algorithm.
+Presentation of the soulution can be found in KapsackB&B.pdf Project finished in January 2019